 Speaker Biography (Alexey Tarasov)

-Dr. Alexey Tarasov is leading the Nanomaterial-Based Biosensors group at the BioMed X Innovation Center, Heidelberg, Germany.
+Dr. Alexey Tarasov was leading the Nanomaterial-Based Biosensors group at the BioMed X Innovation Center, Heidelberg, Germany from 2015 until 2019.
 He received his PhD in physics from the University of Basel, Switzerland in 2012.
 Prior to joining BioMed X in 2015, he was a postdoctoral research fellow at the Georgia Institute of Technology, Atlanta, GA.
+In March 2019, he joined the University of Applied Sciences Kaiserslautern, Germany, as a Professor of Biomedical Engineering.
 His current research deals with electronic properties of nanomaterials with a focus on devices for biosensing applications.

 Company Profile (BioMed X GmbH)